 Gambling at a Hotel

-This is the other scene that had actor Don Appell on location in New York.
-Since the previous scene with Appell was shot in Times Square, I assumed this location was probably nearby.
+Since the previous scene with Appell was shot in Times Square, I assumed the location of this scene was probably somewhere nearby.

 The first thing I turned to was that large congestion of neon signs in the background, one of which I hoped would help me figure out the location.
-(I chose to ignore the generic-sounding hotel sign which I suspected was fake and for added confusion, while the sign on the hotel said “45th Street,” later in the film, a radio dispatch calls it the “43rd Street Hotel.”)
+(I chose to ignore the generic-sounding hotel sign on the building which I suspected was fake.
+And for added confusion, while the hotel sign said “45th Street,” later in the film, a radio dispatch calls it the “43rd Street Hotel.”)

-There were lots of neon signs from this scene to choose from, but the one that ended up helping me nail down this location was for a place called “Rosoff’s Restaurant Hotel Bar.”
-Since the name was unique enough, and the restaurant was (as it turned out) well-known enough, I was able to find an address fairly quickly.
+There were lots of neon signs from this scene to choose from, but the one that ended up helping me nail down this location was for “Rosoff’s Restaurant Hotel Bar.”
+Since the name was unique enough, and (as it turned out) the restaurant was well-known enough, I was able to find an address fairly quickly.

 Rosoff’s Restaurant and Hotel was a fixture at 147-151 W 43rd Street Street for over 60 years, and had a somewhat obtuse motto: “ALWAYS SOMETHING GOOD TO EAT.”
 Split up into several different themed spaces —such as the Manhattan Room, the Coach Room, and the Wedgwood Room— Rosoff’s was the first major New York restaurant to institute a ”no smoking” room on the premises in 1974.